MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/tutorials/mrtk3-aquarium.md

 You can download the MRTK3 Aquarium project from our Code Samples browser [INSERT LINK TO PAGE].
 Once the project is downloaded, add the project to the Unity Hub to open.
 The MRTK3 packages within the project require a Unity project that's configured for both Windows Mixed Reality development and MRTK3.
 For instructions on how to configure your project, review [LINK].

 ## How to Use the Tutorials
 The Unity in-editor tutorial format provides step-by-step instruction within the editor for how to accomplish each step of the tutorial.
-Each tutorial is independent of one another and therefore you're welcome to complete them in any order you prefer.
+Each tutorial is independent of the others so you're welcome to complete them in any order you prefer.
 1. In the top navigation menu in Unity, select <b>Tutorials > Show Tutorials</b>.
 1. In the right <b>Tutorials</b> panel, select a tutorial.
 1. Each tutorial begins with a brief overview and learning objectives.
 Select the <b>Start</b> button to start the tutorial.